renpy/renpy/sphinx/source/layeredimage.rst

 Proxying Layered Images
 -----------------------

-Sometimes, it's necessary to proxy a layered image, to used the same layered image in multiple places.
+Sometimes, it's necessary to proxy a layered image, to use the same layered image in multiple places.
 One reason for this would be to have the same sprite at multiple sizes, while another would be to use it as a side image.